jimsmart/progszy/README.md

 When proxying HTTPS requests, the connection is intercepted by a man-in-the-middle (MITM) hijack, to allow both caching and the application of rules, and the resulting outbound stream is then re-encrypted using a private certificate, before being passed to the client.
 Note that clients wishing to proxy HTTPS requests using progszy will need specific configuration to prevent/ignore the resulting certificate mismatch errors caused by this process.
 See tests for an example of how this is done in Go.

 Outgoing HTTP requests utilise automatic retries with exponential backoff.
 Internal HTTP clients use a shared transport with pooling.
+Connections are not explicitly rate-limited.

 Currently, progszy only supports HTTP `GET`, `HEAD` and `CONNECT` methods.
 Note that support for the `HEAD` method is not actually particularly useful in this context, and really only exists for spec compliance.